 The next hike covers 382 miles from Damascus, VA to Waynesboro, VA.
 I hiked northbound with the thru-hikers.

-Special Offer: Continue reading 1001 Miles on the Appalachian Trail (PDF Download) for free when you buy any other book: Recipes for Adventure, Menu Planning & Food Drying Workbook, or The Action Guide: Dehydrating 31 Meals.
+Special Offer: Continue reading 1001 Miles on the Appalachian Trail (PDF Download) for free when you buy any other book: Recipes for Adventure I and II, Menu Planning & Food Drying Workbook, or The Action Guide: Dehydrating 31 Meals.

 Also available in paperback.